 The vintage Schwinn Phantom is a most crazed bicycle of its era back in 1950.
 It is one of the most valued vintage Schwinn bicycle to date.

-This Vintage Schwinn bicycle changed the paradigm of the racing arena back in 1940’s, and took part in many racing championships for many decades to go.
+This Vintage Schwinn bicycle changed the paradigm of the racing arena back in the 1940s and took part in many racing championships for many decades to go.
 As they are quite hard to find on the vintage bicycles market, their price is quite high, and they can be purchased well above $1000.

 Yet another classic bicycle from Schwinn is the Jaguar.
 These vintage bicycles were manufactured back in 1930′, and even today they are viewed as a youth icon by many.

 The Stingrays are rather modern bicycles in the Schwann vintage club.
-These were the classic shape of the wheelie bike we see as today.
+These were the classic shape of the wheelie bike we see today.
 They made a great impact on youth and kids, and many baby boomers remember riding those stingrays in their youth.

 Made in the US, or Made in China?